vsundramurthy/WebAtomCache/README.md

 ============

 ##Problem
-In my latest research in frontend web performance, more than a 60% of contents on a dynamic file is static for a period of time.
+In my latest research on frontend web performance side, more than a 60% of contents on a dynamic file is static for a period of time.
 The content includes HTML tags and data.
 One way to avoid this duplicated effort of retrieving markup + data for every page refresh would be using client side templates and loading data thru JSON call.
 For this approach, we might have to rewrite our frontend code a lot, also this will only eliminate the markup part and data bindings